Imagine this sound:

-Then imagine that this “somebody” is a tiny Japanese girl, performing kata in the middle of a huge arena.
+Now, imagine this “somebody” is a tiny Japanese girl, performing kata in the middle of a huge arena!

-For those wondering, her recent merits include several gold medals from huge competitions such as the Japanese National Championships, Asian Championships, World Championships, Istanbul Open, Jakarta Open, Dutch Open, Paris Open, Salzburg Open and other premier events in the world tournament scene.
+Her merits include gold medals from huge competitions such as the Japanese National Championships, Asian Championships, World Championships, Istanbul Open, Jakarta Open, Dutch Open, Paris Open, Salzburg Open and other events in the international tournament scene.

 However, not until this weekend did I actually interview her!

-J (Jesse): All right, Usami-san! let’s take it from the beginning: When, where and why did you start Karate?
+J (Jesse): Okay, Usami-san!
+Let’s take it from the beginning: When, where and why did you start practicing Karate?